 Smile Direct Club before and after

-Check out the following comprehensive video from a person who wanted straighter teeth, and didn't have the money to pay for standard braces or clear aligners.
+Check out the following comprehensive video from a person who wanted straighter teeth and didn't have the money to pay for standard braces or in-office invisible braces.
 He tried SDC for six months and explains his experience and his Smile Direct Club results.

 - Is Smile Direct Club safe?